Avery246813579/Computer-Science-Theory/Misc/Restful Api/README.md

         }
     }

-If we were requesting an POST action to our server, our response body would be:
+If we were requesting an POST action to our server ('/email/:ID'), our response body would be:

     {
-        "success": true,
+        "success": true
-        "data": {
-            "ID": 5
-        }
     }

 #### Unsuccessful Request